 We do not try to influence elections – it is one of our founding principles that we are impartial.
 We must always ensure that we do not endorse any political party or any political candidate.
 However, we campaign for human rights awareness and for human rights change.
 Sometimes these issues can be of political interest and controversy and can become associated with one political party or another.

-The regulations mean that, because of this, aspects of our campaigning may be regulated under this legislation if 'a reasonable person' might think that what we are doing is partly intended to influence the choices of voters, regardless of our actual intentions.
-We have not yet issued any campaign actions that are regulated but we know that we may do so in the months ahead.
+The regulations mean that, because of this, aspects of our campaigning may be regulated under this legislation if it could reasonably regarded as intended to influence voters in who they vote for, regardless of our actual intentions.
+We have not yet issued any campaign actions that are regulated but we will update you if this changes.

 - Maintain a detailed record of all your expenditure on public activities on 'regulated campaign activity' and keep all receipts that are more than £200 in value.